Lionel Bootle-Wilbraham, 6th Baron Skelmersdale: Military career

 On the outbreak of the First World War in August 1914, Bootle-Wilbraham joined the 3rd (Special Reserve) Battalion of the Hampshire Regiment.
-He then entered the Royal Military College, Sandhurst, as a wartime cadet in 1915 and passed out the same year, being commissioned into the Coldstream Guards.
+He then entered the Royal Military College, Sandhurst, as a wartime cadet in 1915 and passed out the same year, being commissioned into the Coldstream Guards in August 1915.
 He served with the regiment for the rest of the war, being awarded a Military Cross in 1917.
+The citation for the medal reads:

 Postwar, Bootle-Wilbraham saw service in Turkey during the Chanak Crisis of 1922, and then went to India to serve as Aide-de-Camp to the Governor of Madras (1924–1927).
 He went to China during the Shanghai crisis of 1927, later returning to Madras as the Governor's Military Secretary (1929–1932).
 He also served in Egypt and Sudan in 1932.

 Early in the Second World War, Bootle-Wilbraham commanded the 2nd Battalion, Coldstream Guards, in the Battle of France, which played an important part in holding the Dunkirk perimeter.
-He was acting commander of the 1st Guards Brigade during the final evacuation and was awarded the Distinguished Service Order.
+He was acting commander of the 1st Guards Brigade during the final evacuation and for which he was later awarded the Distinguished Service Order (DSO).

 On 20 September 1940, Bootle-Wilbraham took command of the 126th Infantry Brigade, part of the 42nd (East Lancashire) Infantry Division, a Territorial Army (TA) formation which had fought in France and been evacuated at Dunkirk.
 A year later the division was converted to armour, and Bootle-Wilbraham briefly transferred to command the 215th Independent Infantry Brigade (Home), and then to form and command a new 32nd Guards Brigade in October 1941.
 This formation was part of London District, charged with guarding some of the most vital locations in the capital; later it became the infantry component of the Guards Armoured Division.

 Bootle-Wilbraham attended the Staff College, Camberley, in 1942 and was then appointed Brigadier, General Staff, in Eastern Command in 1943.
 In April 1945, Bootle-Wilbraham formed a new 137th Brigade headquarters to administer reception camps, selection and training battalions for wounded and temporarily unfit troops returning from overseas.